Aakanksha007/Gittutorials/README.md

-This repository contains cheat sheet and important developer files
+This repository contains cheat sheets and files for installation and reference developer files